Skip to footer content

 $vbLabelText $csharpLabel

-This will apply your headers to a specified range of PDF pages.
+This applies your headers to specified PDF page ranges.

-Standard HTML to PDF Use Cases in Azure
+What Are Common HTML to PDF Use Cases in Azure?

-IronPDF's versatility makes it suitable for many different uses:
+IronPDF's versatility makes it suitable for many uses:

-• Invoice Generation: Convert HTML templates with dynamic data into professional invoices.
+• Invoice Generation: Convert HTML templates with dynamic data.

-• Report Generation: Transform data visualizations and analytics into shareable PDF reports.
+• Report Generation: Transform visualizations into shareable PDFs.

-• Documentation Export: Convert online documentation or knowledge bases to offline PDFs.
+• Documentation Export: Convert online docs to offline PDFs.

-• Email Archiving: Save HTML emails with formatting intact for compliance purposes.
+• Email Archiving: Save HTML emails with formatting intact.

-• Contract Generation: Create legally binding documents from HTML templates.
+• Contract Generation: Create documents from HTML templates.

-• Marketing Materials: Convert web-based designs into print-ready PDF documents.
+• Marketing Materials: Convert web designs into print-ready PDFs.

 How to Handle Common Azure-Specific Issues?

-Even with proper configuration, you might encounter some Azure-specific challenges.
-Here are the most common issues and their solutions:
+Even with proper configuration, you might encounter Azure-specific challenges.
+Here are common issues and solutions:

-Problem: Custom fonts are not displaying correctly or falling back to system fonts.
+Problem: Custom fonts aren't displaying correctly or falling back to system fonts.

-Solutions: Azure's shared hosting tiers restrict GDI+ access, which is needed for custom fonts.
+Solutions: Azure's shared hosting tiers restrict GDI+ access needed for custom fonts.
 Ensure you're using at least the B1 tier and embed fonts using Base64 encoding.

 string htmlWithEmbeddedFont = @"